How Do We Motivate Students Who Don’t Seem to Care?

 - Take students out of their normal environment.
 One of the reason camps can be so powerful is that it gets kids out of their everyday routine.
 Sometimes kids need to be away from their daily lives to consider spiritual truths in a fresh way.
 It’s amazing how open students’ hearts often are when they just slow down and step outside their normal environment.
 But it doesn’t just have to be at camp.
 Some of my best conversations with students have been on car rides to sporting events, at barbeques, on mission trips, and over coffee.

 - Use pop culture illustrations in your teaching.
 Students love movies.
 They love social media.
 That’s the air they breathe!
 In my experience, students seem to come alive when I teach biblical truth with examples from pop culture.
-That’s why I used to teach an entire worldview unit through the lens of film (my favorite text was Hollywood Worldviews by Brian Godawa).
+That’s why I used to teach an entire worldview unit through the lens of film.
 To be motivated to care about spiritual things, students need to see the connection between the secular and sacred worlds.
 Teaching biblical truth through film is one great way to do this.

 - Challenge students.
 Many students are unmotivated because church (and by extension God) bores them.
 Yet, I have found many students respond when they are challenged and provided a practical way to make a difference.
 You can do this in three ways: